A Beacon of Hope for Children Today

 Mental Health Treatment Services.
 Psychologists within the Mayerson Center and the Division of Behavioral Medicine and Clinical Psychology provide outpatient therapy to children and adolescents who have experienced abuse or other kinds of trauma.
 They work with children and their families to address common reactions to trauma, which may include behavioral difficulties, depressed or angry mood, anxiety and fearfulness, concentration difficulties, and other changes in behavior.
 Therapy teaches children and families strategies to cope with their reactions to trauma to help them function better at home, at school, and in their relationships with others.
 To schedule an appointment with one of our psychologists, call Behavioral Medicine and Clinical Psychology at 513-636-8107.

-Post-Injury Growth and Development Clinic (PIC) follows the development, recovery and needs of infants and children who have been diagnosed with abusive head trauma.
+The Post-Injury Growth and Development Clinic (PIC) follows the development, recovery and needs of infants and children who have been diagnosed with abusive head trauma.
 A child abuse pediatrician, a nurse, a social worker and a developmental specialist evaluate every patient at each visit.
 The patient’s development is assessed using the Mullens Scales of Early Learning.
 Caregivers fill out forms to help better identify child behaviors and social functioning and the family’s strengths and needs that can be important to recovery.
-Patients are evaluated within three months from injury and then every six to 12 months.
+Patients are evaluated within three months from injury and then every 6 to 12 months.
 We see patients on Wednesday and Thursday mornings.
-Call Tracy Colliers, MSW, at 513-636-7463 to learn more or to schedule an appointment.
+Call Laura Olexa, RN, at 513-636-3234 to learn more or to schedule an appointment.

 Consultation.
 We provide consultations for parents, investigators and attorneys.